 The features and benefits of personal loans

-By comparing your options through Savvy, you can consider loans with rates starting from just 5.35% p.a.
-(6.14% p.a. comparison rate).
+By comparing a wide range of options through Savvy, you can consider loans with competitive interest rates tailored to your specific profile.

 You’ll be able to apply for the maximum amount you can afford to borrow up to $75,000, with the minimum loans available sitting at just $2,000.